Sydney-Informatics-Hub/Somatic-ShortV/README.md

 This step aims to remove substitution error bias on a single strand.
 This applies to FFPE tumour samples and samples sequenced on Illumina Novaseq machines.
 It is recommended to run this, even if your samples/sequencing machines are not prone to orientation bias.

-Create a job input file and arguments file for each tumour normal pair (containining f1r2 genomic interval files for the pair created from Mutect2) by:
+13. Create a job input file and arguments file for each tumour normal pair (containining f1r2 genomic interval files for the pair created from Mutect2) by:

         sh gatk4_learnreadorientationmodel_make_input /path/to/cohort.config

     Adjust <project> and compute resource requests in `gatk4_learnreadorientationmodel_run_parallel.pbs`, then submit your job by:

         qsub gatk4_learnreadorientationmodel_run_parallel.pbs

+14. Check that LearnReadOrientationModel ran successfully for each tumour-normal pair.
+The log files are checked for `SUCCESS` and `error` messages and that the expected output file  `./Interval_VCFs/TumourID_NormalID/TumourID_NormalID_read-orientation-model.tar.gz` exists and is not empty.
+Create inputs by:

+        sh gatk4_learnreadorientationmodel_check.sh /path/to/cohort.config

 For each tumour-normal pair in your `cohort.config` file, you will now have:

 * `./Interval_VCFs/TumourID_NormalID/TumourID_NormalID_read-orientation-model.tar.gz`

+### GetPileupSummaries & CalculateContamination

+With the assumption that known germline variant sites are biallelic, any site that presents multiple variant alleles is suspect.

+`GetPileupSummaries` uses a sample BAM file and a __germline resource containing common biallelic variants__.
+This tabulates pileup metrics for `CalculateContamination`, summarizing the counts of reads that support the reference, alternate and other alleles.

+__Germline resources__

+The `../Reference` directory downloadable and described in [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) contains two germline resources that can be used for `GetPileupSummaries`:

+* Common biallelic variants from the ExAC dataset (containing 60,706 exomes), lifted to the hg38 reference genome in `../Reference/gatk-best-practices/somatic-hg38/small_exac_common_3.hg38.vcf.gz`
+* Common biallelic variants from gnomAD (76,156 whole genomes) mapped to hg38 in `../Reference/gatk-best-practices/somatic-hg38/af-only-gnomad.common_biallelic.hg38.vcf.gz`.
+This was created using the optional `SelectVariants` tool in the `gatk4_selectvariants.pbs` script.

+__[Optional]__: If you would like to use your own common biallelic variant resource, you can use `gatk4_selectvariants.pbs` which takes your public resource VCF, and selects common biallelic SNP variants (by default, those with an allele frequency of > 0.05).

+15. Once you have selected or created your common biallelic germline resource, run `GetPileupSummaries` for all samples in your `cohort.config` file.
+Create inputs by:

+    Checking the germline resource that you wish to use (common_biallelic variable - leave the resource you wish to use unhashed, or replace with the path to your common biallelic variant VCF).
+Then create inputs:

+        sh gatk4_getpileupsummaries_make_input.sh /path/to/cohort.config

+   Adjust <project> and compute resource requests in `gatk4_getpileupsummaries_run_parallel.pbs`, then submit your job by:

+        qsub gatk4_getpileupsummaries_run_parallel.pbs

+16. Calculate contamination

+## FilterMutectCalls

 # References